miermontoto/notflix/README.md

 **This fork is maintained, but it won't keep up with upstream commits.**

+If you're having issues with rofi not inputting from keyboard, try adding `--normal-window` to rofi in the script, and then move to `$PATH`.

 ## Requirements

 * [webtorrent-cli](https://github.com/webtorrent/webtorrent-cli) `sudo npm i -g webtorrent-cli`